Sil3ntStorm/factorio-silent-belts/readme.md

 # Factorio - Silent Belts 5

-Disables running sound for all belts, including modded ones.
+Disables running sound for all belts, splitters and miniloaders, including modded ones.
 For those who get annoyed with that squeaking noise chasing you all over the base.

 ## How to install